COVID-19 Insights Session – The Actuarial Perspective

 …its hard to talk about silver lining but if were going to pick one, there is faster reform happening in the health industry than has ever been seen right around the world which creates enormous opportunities for coalitions.

-For health actuaries, we face the twin systemic issues of a pandemic and severe economic disruption… In Australia, current efforts have been focussed on breaking the chain of transmission and ‘flattening the curve’.
+For health actuaries, we face the twin systemic issues of a pandemic and severe economic disruption… In Australia, current efforts have been focused on breaking the chain of transmission and ‘flattening the curve’.
 Andrew provided an overview of insurer experiences which included premium freezes, no elective surgeries, increased policy cancellations and requests for holidays.

 In Australia, we are facing the pandemic right after the bushfire crisis and the response so far has been an economic stimulus.
 There has certainly been severe economic disruption but the health insurance industry is facing many other pressures.

-Ignatius Li, Convenor of the Health Practice Committee, confirmed that “the HPC AGENDA is focussed on supporting actuaries in this unprecedented period to get a handle on the health and economic impacts.
+Ignatius Li, Convenor of the Health Practice Committee, confirmed that “the HPC AGENDA is focused on supporting actuaries in this unprecedented period to get a handle on the health and economic impacts.
 The government has the difficult task of striking a balance between these two considerations.
 The eventual course of infection and the policy responses and their outcomes are highly uncertain but will directly impact our health system and on health insurers.”

 Paul Nuttall – Stress and Scenario testing